Introduction to Performance Testing and Its Types

 What is Performance Testing?

 Performance Testing is termed as a type of software testing to ensure that software applications will perform well under their expected workload.
-Features and functionality supported by a software system is not the only concern to deliver software.
-The application should be able to bear a load of multiple users log in at the same time.
-If the load increases in following conditions like response time, feasibility, resource usability, and scalability matters.
+Features and functionality supported by a software system is not the only concern to deliver a software.
+Application should be able to bear the load of multiple users log in at the same time.
+If the load increases in following conditions like response time, feasibility, resource usability and scalability matters.
 The goal of Performance Testing is not only to find bugs but to eliminate performance bottlenecks.
-Here you will get information about Performance testing process, types, and tools.
+Here you will get information about Performance testing process, types and tools.

 Attributes of Performance Testing